CMO

 Description

-The Chande Momentum Oscillator (CMO) is a technical indicator used in financial markets to measure the momentum of price movements.
-It was developed by Tushar Chande.
+The Chande Momentum Oscillator (CMO) is a technical indicator used in financial analysis to measure the momentum of a security's price.
+It was developed by Tushar Chande in 1994.
+The CMO calculates the difference between the sum of recent gains and the sum of recent losses, then divides the result by the sum of all price movements over a given period.

 What does this worker do?

 This worker calculates the Chande Momentum Oscillator (CMO) for a given set of price data.
-The CMO is a momentum indicator that measures the extent to which a security's price has changed over a given period.
+It takes the following parameters:

 How to interpret the results